mvdan/interfacer/README.md

 If the found interface type doesn't match the current parameter type, we found a suggestion to print out.

-### Known issues
+### Caveats

-* No vendor support until Go 1.6 lands.
-This is because `go/loader` has no support for it in Go 1.5, in turn because `go/build` in 1.5 does not have the necessary parts yet.
-See #10.
+* No vendor support on Go 1.5 or earlier.
+This is because the std package `go/build` adds the necessary parts for `go/loader` to support vendoring in Go 1.6.